JayGeeUnreal/Gem-System/README.md

+This is basicly like an extended version of Nvidia R2X but it can be ran fully localy.

 !!
 OBS I´m using Python 3.10 when testing, it might work with other versions but thats the python version i use..

 !!
 Use the Music Request system at your own risc.
 You could be breaking TOS for the Social media platforms used. !!'